gaehlerm/SoftwareEngineering/README.md

 vars = {"a" : 0, "b" : 1}
 ```

-These two lines do something very similar.
+These lines do something very similar.
 They both assign the value `0` to `a` and value `1` to `b`.
 Yet there is a fundamental difference.
 In the first line the programmer knows that he needs variables a and b as he writes the code.
 In the second case, we have a dynamic data structure.
 Maybe the programmer knew that there will be `"a"` and `"b"` used as keys.
 Maybe he didn’t and these dict entries were generated by some user input the programmer had no control over.

-If the developer knows all the variables that he needs, he should use normal variables.
+If the developer knows all the variables that he needs, he should generally use normal variables.
 If they originate from somewhere else, a text file for example, he has to use a dynamic data structure like a dict.
 At first this may sound all a little confusing.
 But think about cooking recipes.
 You might know a few recipes that you define in your code and the name of the recipe is the name of the variable.
 Or you can write a parser that reads them from a cookbook into a dictionary.
 Here you have to use some kind of dynamic data structure.

-Dict are closely related to json and XML files.
+Dicts are closely related to json and XML files.
 Json and XML are pretty much the same as a nested dict converted into a string.
 If you ever have to read in some json files, the resulting data structure will be nested dict that you might further convert into nested class instances.

 ## Trees

 It is not too often that I had to create a tree myself, yet I was working on a tree structure for a good part of my programming life.
 Trees are an extremely important data structure.
 As soon as you work with a recursive data structure you absolutely have to use a tree.
-This allows you to use many standard algorithms that are very efficient, typically `N log(N)`.
+This allows you to use many standard algorithms that are very efficient, typically `O(N log(N))`.
 If you implement your own algorithms, make sure they are recursive and write automated tests for the corner cases.

 ## Pointers

 C++ used pointers everywhere.
 Pointers were used to point to a certain location of your memory and access the corresponding value.
 However, pointers are still used to implement polymorphism.
 Pointers are by far the most dangerous objects in the programming world.
 With pointers, pretty much anything can go wrong.
 Fortunately, they are barely needed these days.
-Vectors and other modern features have pretty much all functionality implemented that pointers were used for.
-Vectors for example use pointers as well, but it is hidden deep inside the implementation.
+Vectors and smart pointers have implemented pretty much all functionality that pointers were used for.
+Vectors for example use pointers as well, but it is hidden deep inside its implementation.

-The only remnant are interfaces where pointers are still needed for technical reasons.
-Use pointers only there and use the modern smart pointers (unique pointer, shared pointer) and you will be fine.
+The only remnant where pointers are still needed for technical reasons are interfaces.
+Use pointers only there and use the modern smart pointers (unique pointer or shared pointer) and you will be fine.
 Be happy if you use python and you don’t have to care about pointers at all.

-# 26. Additional Properties of Variables
+# 26. Properties of Variables

-// find a better title?

 Once again, things only got stated with the introduction to the data types.
 The hard part is not choosing a data type, but figuring out how to deal with them.
 How to make them interact with each other.
 Here one can easily create a huge mess if things are not considered properly.
 And even experienced programmers do not always know how to structure them properly.
 Because it is hard.
 And I’m trying to explain to you at least some very fundamental ideas to look out for.

 The most common way to structure data is having nested classes and lists, where one class contains instances of other classes.
 There’s certainly nothing wrong with that, but sometimes there are better solutions.

-// add reference, ...?

 Variables do not only have a type, but they can also have additional properties that we want to look at in this chapter.
 They can be compile-time constant, constant, mutable, member, static, dynamic or global.
 And possibly many more.
 All these variables have a different scope in which they can be accessed and altered.
 As always in programming, it is very convenient when you can access a variable all the time, like a global variable, for instance.
-At the same time, this is very prone to create bad code.
+At the same time, this is very prone to create bad code because it is coupling everything together.
 Therefore, you should always choose a variable type that is just modifiable enough to work with but doesn’t give you any more accessibility permissions than that.

 ## Compile-time constant